Framer

 - Save the tag

 Framer websites are Single Page Applications (SPAs), which means traditional page load events don't fire during navigation.
-To track page views correctly, add this additional script as a separate Custom HTML tag in GTM:
+The SPA tracking script listens for Framer's custom events to capture page views, link clicks, and form submissions.

 - In GTM, create another Custom HTML tag